EverythingMe/geodis/README.md

 Geodis - a Redis based geo resolving library
 ------------------------------------------------------------------------

-Geodis is a simple python module that allows you to import locations (currently only cities) and geographical IP ranges into Redis, a fast in-memory NoSQL database.
+Geodis is a simple and fast python module that allows you to convert IP addresses and latitude/longitude coordinates into geographical locations such as cities, zipcodes and countries.

-It is able to resolve either lat,lon coordinates into zipcode (in the us), city, region and country (based on the closest match), and/or resolve IP addresses into the same location objects.
+It currently supports cities worldwide, and zipcode areas in the US (of course each of these includes higher level data such as country).
+But it is written in an extensible way, so that adding a new layer of objects and indexing them is very simple.

+Geodis is fast, since it uses redis, which as a very fast in memory database, and geohashing to index coordinates.

-Geodis is fast - a single thread, signle process python program can resolve about 2000 ips and 3000 lat,lon pairs a desktop machine, when the database is fully loaded with IP ranges and all major cities in the world.
+a single thread, signle process python program can resolve about 2000 ips and 3000 lat/lon pairs per second on a regular desktop machine, when the database is fully loaded with IP ranges, zipcodes and all major cities in the world.

 USAGE